Netflix/metaflow-ui/plugin-api/README.md

 # Metaflow UI Plugin API

-This folder contains necessary JS API for making UI plugin to Metaflow UI.
-There is few ways to use this API.
-Entrypoint for plugin is single HTML file.
+This folder contains the JS API for making UI plugins for Metaflow UI.
+There are a few ways to use this API.
+The Entrypoint for a plugin is a single HTML file.

 ## API

-Plugins will use JS API to communicate with host application.
-Plugin must call at least register function from API to get rendered.
+Plugins will use JS API to communicate with the host application.
+Plugins must call at least the `register` function from the API to get rendered.

 | function         | type                                                                                                                                                                                                                      | description                                                                                                               |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |